BruceMacD/XRay-Pneumonia-Classifier/README.md

 2. Strip off the last few layers of the model and specialize them.
 * July 30, 2018
 3. Find some related work on weird stuff.

+## Installation:
+* Go look at the Kaggle notebook, this repo is just for reference.

 Notes: